MOT TRAINING AND

 Showing articles in 'General Info'...(« back to knowledgebase)

 If the DVSA finds minor non-compliances, there’s no need to panic.
 The threshold for disciplinary points has been raised from 30 to 40 points, which means small issues can often be resolved with advice, training, or support rather than formal disciplinary action.
-That said, it’s still crucial to have solid systems in place for things […] (Read More)
+That said, it’s still crucial to have solid systems in place for things like quality control and staff management – they’ll still be looking at your overall set-up and whether you’re running your site in line with the MOT Guide.
+(Read More)

 Not anymore!
 DVSA site visits are no longer needed in some instances.
 If your MOT testing station has a solid track record with the DVSA, you might be offered a VTS Self-Assessment instead of a physical site visit.
 That means no phone interviews or inspectors arriving on-site.
-Instead, the AEDM (Authorised Examiner Designated Manager) will receive a […] (Read More)
+Instead, the AEDM (Authorised Examiner Designated Manager) will receive a form by email to complete and return within 14 days.
+It’s a great incentive to stay compliant – and a much less disruptive process!
+(Read More)

 A DVSA site audit is a review of your MOT testing station to ensure you’re meeting all the required compliance standards.
 The good news is that as of April 2025, the process has been streamlined.
 Rather than diving deep into every part of your operation, DVSA now focuses on key compliance checks.
-They’ll look at […] (Read More)
+They’ll look at things like whether the authorised entity is still running the site whether your equipment is in good working order if vehicles being tested are actually on-site.
+They’ll also reinspect a recently tested vehicle to make sure assessments are being carried out properly.
+It’s quicker, less disruptive, and gives the DVSA more time to focus on helping sites that may be struggling.
+(Read More)

 The MOT Guide states that MOT Testing Station Quality Control (QC) checks: “should be carried out by a person who holds a Level 2 qualification in MOT Testing or equivalent for the appropriate class and comply with the requirements for annual training and assessments.
-They may be designated from the list of testers at the […] (Read More)
+They may be designated from the list of testers at the site or use a Third Party” (Read More)

 Mistakes can be corrected but the MOT Tester must follow the guidance laid down by the DVSA in The MOT Guide Section H. Unjustified changes could constitute fraud, dishonesty or gross negligence in the MOT testing process and you can be given 500 points which means cessation.
 (Read More)

 An MOT Consultant is an external DVSA approved resource that can provide their experience and guidance to help your business remain compliant with all DVSA requirements and updates.
-They can also take on the role of an AEC and, for example, will check test quality information, test logs, tester annual assessment certificates and site review […] (Read More)
+They can also take on the role of an AEC and, for example, will check test quality information, test logs, tester annual assessment certificates and site review outcomes.
+You can assign the authorised examiner consultant (AEC) role in the MOT testing service to consultants you use to provide advice on MOT standards and how to run your centre. – Gov website This lets the consultant view: test quality information test logs tester annual assessment certificates site review outcomes (Read More)